 Feng Shui, which translates to “wind-water” in English, is an age-old Chinese philosophical system that works with the laws of nature as they manifest in our lives.

-It’s been around for at least three millennia and has become intricately woven into the tapestry of Chinese history as a guiding principle through which people harmonize their lives with their surroundings.
+It’s been around for at least three millennia and runs through Chinese history as a guiding principle for harmonizing life with one’s surroundings.

 Feng Shui is a complex philosophy, so we can’t cover it all in this short article.
 But let’s look at a few basic concepts that are easy to work with to improve the energy flow in an office.